turingschool/front-end-curriculum/projects/flash-cards.md

 _Note: These extensions may require modifying pre-existing code that was given to you_

-* Build out another study/flashcards dataset.
+*Build out another study/flashcards dataset*
 Create a new dataset that is structured similarily to our prototypes dataset.
 This dataset should be reviewing another fundamental topic and should live in the same `data.js` file..
-Update your application so that once the first `Round` is over (and thus, the `Game` is over), a new `Round` starts with the new dataset that you've created
+Update your application so that once the first `Round` is over (and thus, the `Game` is over), a new `Round` starts with the new dataset that you've created.

-* More practice
+*More practice*

-Add functionality so that a score of less than 90% will require the user to go through the entire dataset again
+Add functionality so that a score of less than 90% will require the user to go through the entire dataset again.

-* Review incorrect answers
+*Review incorrect answers*
 Add functionality so that the `Round` (and thus, the `Game`) does not end after you've gone through all of the cards.
-The player should then be prompted to try to guess again, reviewing only those cards that are stored as incorrect
+The player should then be prompted to try to guess again, reviewing only those cards that are stored as incorrect.

+*Timer*
+At the end of the game, report how much time it took to complete the game (in minutes and seconds).

+*Report Card*
+At the end of the game, create a report card that would detail any answers that the user got wrong as well as how many tries each question took.

+*Options for mixed datasets*
+At the beginning of the game, give options for choosing to study different subjects (have a dataset for one subject and another subject), as well as the option for mixing all of the subjects together.

-* CYOE (Choose Your Own Extension)
+*CYOE (Choose Your Own Extension)*
 Collaborate with instructors to personalize an extension for this project

 # Evaluation Rubric